Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

-(4) The Director may not grant relief if the condition is determined by a physician, clinical psychologist, or qualified examiner to be moderate, severe, or profound.
+(4) The Board may not grant relief if the condition is determined by a physician, clinical psychologist, or qualified examiner to be moderate, severe, or profound.

-(5) The changes made to this Section by this amendatory Act of the 99th General Assembly apply to requests for
+(5) The changes made to this Section by Public Act 99-29 apply to requests for

-relief pending on or before the effective date of this amendatory Act, except that the 60-day period for the Director to act on requests pending before the effective date shall begin
+relief pending on or before July 10, 2015 (the effective date of Public Act 99-29), except that the 60-day period for the Director to act on requests pending before the effective date shall begin

 (d) When a minor is adjudicated delinquent for an offense which if

-committed by an adult would be a felony, the court shall notify the Department
+committed by an adult would be a felony, the court shall notify the Illinois State Police.

 (e) The court shall review the denial of an application or the revocation of